glasskube/gitops-template/README.md

 and how efficient package management is possible with this stack.
 Additionally we install a web application to show how custom applications can make use of the Gitops setup and Glasskube packages.

-This is a first concept with some minor shortcomings, but we will continue to improve GitOps support.
+This is still in early stages and therefore has some minor shortcomings, but we will continue to improve GitOps support.

 ### Feedback